-To keep your podcast interesting and guarantee that your listeners return each week with eager ears for your next episode, you may occasionally need to venture outdoors.
+You may occasionally need to venture outdoors to keep your podcast interesting and guarantee that your listeners return each week with eager ears for your next episode.

-Recording remotely opens up the ability to create new, exciting content that you can’t achieve when you’re confined within the four walls of your recording studio.
+Recording remotely allows you to create new, exciting content that you can’t achieve when confined within your recording studio’s four walls.

 However, your setup will need to be a little different.
 You also don’t want to be burdened with carrying huge amounts of heavy equipment around with you.